Breast Cancer Statistics

 Incidence Rates

-• Approximately 12.9% of women will be diagnosed with breast cancer at some point during their lifetime, based on 2015-2017 data.
+• Approximately 13.0 percent of women will be diagnosed with female breast cancer at some point during their lifetime, based on 2017–2019 data.
 [1] This can also be expressed as 1 in 8 women.

-• Breast cancer incidence rates are highest among non-Hispanic White women, next highest for non-Hispanic Black women, followed by American Indian and Alaska Native women, then Hispanic, and Asian/Pacific Islander.
+• Breast cancer incidence rates are highest among non-Hispanic White women, next highest for non-Hispanic Black women, followed by American Indian and Alaska Native women, then Asian/Pacific Islander, and Hispanic.
 [2]

 Mortality Rates